chrisdevereux/CocoaPort/README.md

 - The methods describe so far are all initiated by the user of the future.
 When a method expects to receive af CPPort method [CPPort reference:] returns a proxy object allowing a reference to a local object to to passed to a remote method expecting a future.

-- If a remote object is observed using KVO (see below), changes can be sent as copies or references.
+- If a remote object is observed using KVO, changes can be sent as copies or references.

 Licence